Anna Murphy (producer)

 Anna Murphy (born 21 August 1969 in Glasgow, Scotland) is a Scottish film producer.

 After gaining her degree in English Literature/Film & Drama from Reading University. she went on to work for BBC Worldwide in London followed by a year in the New York office.
 She has worked mainly in production for major media companies including Emap, IPC Media and Virgin Media.

 In 2005, Murphy formed Feather Productions Limited with writer Tim Whitnall.
-Their first production, The Sociable Plover, at the Old Red Lion Theatre, Islington, has gone on to achieve international success as a feature film The Hide, starring Alex Macqueen who was nominated for Best Actor at the Evening Standard Awards. and directed by Marek Losey, the play has been published by Samuel French publishers in 2011 and is currently being developed for a West End debut with MJE Productions.
+Their first production, The Sociable Plover, at the Old Red Lion Theatre, Islington, has gone on to achieve international success as a feature film The Hide, starring Alex Macqueen who was nominated for Best Actor at the Evening Standard Awards. and directed by Marek Losey.
+The play was published by Samuel French publishers in 2011.